Public Artist in Residence, SMARTlab

-Anita has worked for a number of organisations within the arts, e.g. ART.e @ the art of change, Lewisham Youth Theatre, Music in Prisons, Razor Edge Theatre Company and Heart N Soul Theatre Company, utilising her extensive experience of project development and management as well as cross-arts experience within a range of contexts.
-Anita holds a degree from Falmouth College of Arts and an MA from the University of Westminster.
-Her new role as Manager of CATALYST consolidates this experience and her ongoing relationship with SMARTlab, developing partnerships and participation on various lab projects within community contexts.
+She has worked for a number of organisations within the arts, including ART.e @ the art of change, Lewisham Youth Theatre, Irene Taylor Trust/Music in Prisons, Razor Edge Theatre Company and Heart N Soul Theatre Company, utilising her extensive experience of project development and management as well as cross-arts experience within a range of contexts.
+Anita holds a degree from Falmouth College of Arts and an MA from the University of Westminster and is currently working on a doctorate with the National College of Art & Design in collaboration with SMARTlab at UCD.

 She is currently in New Mexico undertaking research for her PhD and working on a project as part of the NeoRio Arts Symposium 2013.
 The Ice Cream Olympics is a local food and biocultural diversity arts and education project in collaboration with Good ™ and Wild Rivers Recreation Centre, part of the newly designated national monument – Rio Grande Del Norte.